 Goal QOL-8 Neighborhood parks are attractive, well-maintained, and have appropriate amenities.
 Policy QOL-8.a Establish a maintenance and improvement schedule to ensure the equitable distribution of safe and attractive park facilities throughout the City.
 Policy QOL-8.b Develop landscaping standards for parks to improve aesthetics while providing heat relief and protection.
 Policy QOL-8.c Conduct a park survey among residents to identify desired amenities in City parks and seek grant funding or establish donation programs to acquire the amenities.
 Goal QOL-9 Community parks and recreation facilities serve residents of all ages, needs, and abilities.

-Policy QOL-9.a Revise the City of Socorro Parks Master Plan to identify parks and recreation opportunities that provide entertainment for a range of ages and abilities.
+Goal QOL-9 Policy QOL-9.a needs, and abilities.
+Revise the City of Socorro Parks Master Plan to identify parks and recreation

-Policy QOL-9.b Diversify the types of recreation available for residents, including sports courts, indoor multipurpose spaces, and arts and music facilities.

-Policy QOL-9.c Identify opportunities for all residents to be located within a 15-minute walk to a park, trail, or public open space.

 Goal QOL-10 Rio Vista Community Center provides a variety of recreational programs and is a multipurpose community gathering and recreation space.
 Policy QOL-10.a Incorporate opportunities for educational, cultural, and historical elements that focus on Socorro's history.
 Policy QOL-10.b Continue to identify funding opportunities and grants to complete the rehabilitation project.
 Goal QOL-11 Parks are well-connected and safe for pedestrians through a cohesive and established pedestrian and bicycle trail network.

-- Policy QOL-11.a Develop a trails plan that identifies multiuse trails, open space, and corridors throughout the City and connects existing and future parks with neighborhoods. - Policy QOL-11.b Coordinate with the El Paso County Water Improvement District No. 1 regarding pathway improvements along the canals and use the paths to connect parks. - Policy QOL-11.c Work with the El Paso County Water Improvement District No. 1 to enhance the irrigation canal system, looking for new multipurpose opportunities along the canal right-of-way and providing access from local businesses to the canals. - Policy QOL-11.d Implement the trails plan by tracking the existing total mileage of trails annually and committing to expanding this network by adding at least one (1) mile of new trails each year. - Policy QOL-11.e Explore other trail corridor linkage areas to connect parks, such as coordinating with utility providers to establish unpaved trails along utility easements like Middle Drain and Franklin Drain. - Policy QOL-11.f Coordinate with the City of El Paso to develop an improved walking trail with signage and defined paths from Cougar Park to Rio Bosque Park.
+Policy QOL-11.a Develop a trails plan that identifies multiuse trails, open space, and corridors throughout the City and connects existing and future parks with neighborhoods.
+Policy QOL-11.b Coordinate with the El Paso County Water Improvement District No. 1 regarding pathway improvements along the canals and use the paths to connect parks.
+Policy QOL-11.c Work with the El Paso County Water Improvement District No. 1 to enhance the irrigation canal system, looking for new multipurpose opportunities along the canal right-of-way and providing access from local businesses to the canals.
+Policy QOL-11.d Implement the trails plan by tracking the existing total mileage of trails annually and committing to expanding this network by adding at least one (1) mile of new trails each year.
+Policy QOL-11.e Explore other trail corridor linkage areas to connect parks, such as coordinating with utility providers to establish unpaved trails along utility easements like Middle Drain and Franklin Drain.
+Policy QOL-11.f Coordinate with the City of El Paso to develop an improved walking trail with signage and defined paths from Cougar Park to Rio Bosque Wetlands Park.

 Goal QOL-12 Parks and open space initiatives within the community are prioritized.

-- Policy QOL-12.a Update the City of Socorro Parks Master Plan to become eligible for Texas Parks and Wildlife Department funding to develop parks and hike and bike trails. - Policy QOL-12.b Partner with the industrial and business community, including the Maquila Association, to develop and adopt parks throughout the community. - Policy QOL-12.c Prioritize improvements and restoration needs for existing park properties.
+Policy QOL-12.a Update the City of Socorro Parks Master Plan to become eligible for Texas Parks and Wildlife Department funding to develop parks and hike and bike trails.
+Policy QOL-12.b Partner with the industrial and business community, including the Maquila Association, to develop and adopt parks throughout the community.
+Policy QOL-12.c Prioritize improvements and restoration needs for existing park properties.
+Policy QOL-12.d Include in the creation of a City Unified Development Code parkland dedication requirements for the development and dedication of new parks as development occurs within the community.

-5 Mobility
+Mobility